Indoor Garden Rooms Are the Hot New Trend on Pinterest—Here's How to Pull Them Off

 Pay close attention to the light requirements of the plants you choose for your indoor garden room so you can make sure they get what they need to thrive.
 Place the sun lovers as close to a window as possible, and stash the plants that can tolerate lower light levels into the nooks that aren't as bright.
 That's how Amanda Rae Wright managed to fill this lounge space from floor to ceiling.
 She used a mix of hanging vines, cacti, and tons of gorgeous tropicals in just the right spots to take advantage of all available light.

-Get the Look: This two-pack planter stand ($39.99, Amazon) can be adjusted to various heights, allowing you to choose whatever works for your space.
+Get the Look: This planter stand ($19.99, The Home Depot) can be adjusted to various heights, allowing you to choose whatever works for your space.
 And, it also gives you permission to change your preference over time.